joychak/spark-kubernetes-aws/README.md

 ### Step-1.
 To build 4-node local kubernetes cluster
-This step builds a multi-node kubernetes cluster managed by vagrant and hosted within VirtualBox VMs.Run the following commands (make sure that docker is running) -
+This step builds a multi-node kubernetes cluster managed by vagrant and hosted within VirtualBox VMs.
+Run (make sure that docker is running): -

-    cd vagrant-kubeadm
+    cd [spark-kubernetes-aws folder]/vagrant-kubeadm
     vagrant up

 #### Notes
-1. This takes longer to build the 4 nodes kubernetes cluster.
+1. This might take a long time to build the 4 nodes (master, node-1, node-2, node-3)
+   kubernetes cluster.
+Take a break and come back.
 You can modify the number of nodes in the kubernetes cluster by modifying the NUM_NODE value in the `Vagrantfile` located at `vagrant-kubeadm` folder.

 2. Kubernetes master is running at https://192.168.26.10:6443